Luso-Asians: Luso-Asians in United Kingdom

 Luso-Asian and Lusitania people have existed in the United Kingdom since the sixteenth century, when seamen, servants, and slaves arrived through the Portuguese trade network.
 A few Luso-Asians were members of the first English East India Company ships sailing out of London to Asia.
-Over the following two centuries the British East India Company took on many Luso-Asian Lascars and in the nineteenth century Luso-Asians from British India and Portuguese India were important crew on British steam ship lines including the Peninsular and Oriental Steam Navigation Company and British India Steam Navigation Company.
-Today the majority of the people of Luso-Asian origin in Britain are of Goan origin, who arrived in the period from 1964 to 1990 and part of a larger British Asian minority.
+Over the following two centuries the British East India Company took on many Luso-Asian Lascars and in the nineteenth century Luso-Asians from British India and Portuguese India were important crew on British steam ship lines including the British India Steam Navigation Company and P&O. Today the majority of the people of Luso-Asian origin in Britain are of Goan origin, who arrived in the period from 1964 to 1990 and part of a larger British Asian minority.
 Goans in the United Kingdom came from Aden, East Africa, the Persian Gulf, and from India.
 The Konkani-speaking Goan community in the English town of Swindon, were contracted directly from Goa specifically for the nearby motor-manufacturing industry in the 1990s.
 There are few Hong Kong-born Macanese living in U.K. before the handover of Hong Kong to China in 1997.

 Famous Luso-Asians in the United Kingdom include: